kivy/kivy-ios/README.md

 Any Python extensions or C/C++ library must be compiled: you need to have what we call a `recipe` to compile it.
-For example, Python, libffi, SDL2, SDL_image, freetype... all the dependencies, compilation and packaging instructions are contained in a `recipe`.
+For example, Python, libffi, SDL2, SDL_image, freetype... all the dependencies, compilation, and packaging instructions are contained in a `recipe`.

 You can list the available recipes and their versions with: